 - Promote long-term health

-More commonly referred to as Worker’s Comp, it is insurance that covers expenses related to a worker’s work-related injuries or illness.
+More commonly referred to as Worker’s Comp, it is insurance that covers expenses related to an employee’s work-related injuries or illness.

-As employers can be held liable for most costs related to a work-related injury, many states require certain employers to buy Worker’s Compensation Insurance.
-Your workplace accident lawyer can assist with queries on these issues.
+As employers can be held liable for most costs related to a work-related injury, many states require certain employers to buy Workers’ Compensation Insurance.

 Michigan’s Workers’ Compensation Insurance Law